 If you are asking me if you have to painstakingly remove the skin from each chickpea one by one, the answer is no.

-BUT, you need to remove any loose skin that comes off from the chickpeas while you are rinsing them and drying them.
+But you need to remove any loose skin that comes off from the chickpeas while you are rinsing and drying them.

 If, like me, you are a chickpea lover, check out these chickpea recipes: